scg-unibe-ch/ese2016-team3/documentation/srs.md

 The advertiser can specify multiple possible *visiting times* for enquiries.
 A visiting time is specified by a date, a start time and an end time.
 This is not mandatory.

+#### User roles

+**NEW** The application distinguishes two different user types: *premium* and *normal*.

+The application behaves different for the different user roles as follows:

+- If a new advertisement meets the filter criteria of an alert of a premium user, he immediately gets a message.
+- In the same situation, a normal user gets the information with a specific delay.
+- The advertisement of premium users are shown at the top of the search result list.

 ### Non-functional requirements

+#### Design of the application

+The application should have a modern look and feel.